GCW Bloodsport: Matt Riddle's Bloodsport

 Matt Riddle's Bloodsport took place on April 5, 2018, at Pontchartrain Convention & Civic Center in Kenner, Louisiana.
+The main event was originally booked as a match between Low Ki and Matt Riddle, but the former was replaced by Minoru Suzuki prior to the event.

 Josh Barnett's Bloodsport

 Josh Barnett's Bloodsport took place on April 4, 2019, at White Eagle Hall in Jersey City, New Jersey.

 Josh Barnett's Bloodsport 2

-Josh Barnett's Bloodsport 2 took place on September 14, 2019, at The Showboat in Atlantic City, New Jersey.
+Josh Barnett's Bloodsport 2 took place on September 14, 2019, at the Showboat Resort in Atlantic City, New Jersey.

 Josh Barnett's Bloodsport 3

 Josh Barnett's Bloodsport 3 took place on October 11, 2020, at the Marion Country Fairgrounds Coliseum in Indianapolis, Indiana.
 The event was held as part of the Collective 2020 weekend.
 It was originally scheduled to be held on April 2, 2020, at The Cuban Club in Tampa, Florida, but was postponed due to the COVID-19 pandemic in Florida.

 The event included an inaugural Bloodsport Women's Tournament, which was the first professional wrestling tournament to ever be held at a Bloodsport event.
 The trophy was awarded to Lindsay Snow.